Mishkanian/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-In the next section of this analysis, t-tests are used to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+In this section of the analysis, t-tests are used to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 ### T-Test Across All Manufacturing Lots